mattian7741/finux/BACKLOG.md

 - [ ] When filtering on account, and using the stacked checkbox, the categories are not the subset applicable to the account, but rather all of them.
 This is incorrect.
 - [x] The Total value shoudl move from the left of the graph to a better place.
 - [ ] Single apostrophe (') in merchants table prevents the click for popup modal
+- [ ] Default sort order for merchant should be Date descending